TheRevisitor/The-fourth-EON-document-/treating-devs-like-shit.md

 ![bengio3](https://github.com/user-attachments/assets/16ea7f98-1b02-475e-845e-f24b8c249a57)

 ALSO another interesting thing,
-Rio tried replacing bengio with murilo on november 24 2024 because "he was lazy and provided minimum support on the paks and didn't even work good"
+Rio tried replacing bengio with murilo on november 24 2024 because "he was lazy and provided minimum support on the paks and they didn't even work good"

 # MURILOGAMING19